cjae/pdsnd_github/README.md

 3. washington.csv

 ### Credits
-Thanks to Mary-Dancilla, who guided me on this project.
+Thanks to Mary-Dancilla and Tayo Jabar, who guided me on this project.